Quantum Learning Theory Beyond Batch Binary Classification: Conclusion

 \section{Conclusion}

 In this work, we partially resolved an open question of \cite{arunachalam2018optimal} by characterizing the sample complexity of multiclass learning (for $2 < k < \infty$).
-With recent work \citep{brukhim2022characterization} fully characterizing \textit{classical} multiclass learnability (including the case $k = \infty$) via the DS dimension, we ask whether \textit{quantum} multiclass learnability is also fully characterized by the DS dimension.
+With recent work \cite{brukhim2022characterization} fully characterizing \textit{classical} multiclass learnability (including the case when $k \to \infty$) via the DS dimension, we ask whether \textit{quantum} multiclass learnability is also fully characterized by the DS dimension.
+We know that the upper bound in \cite{brukhim2022characterization} also holds in the quantum case by \textit{measure-and-learn-classically}.
+However, since the classical lower bound involving the DS dimension (Theorem 2 of \cite{daniely2014optimal}) uses \textit{transductive learning} which has no clear analog for a quantum example (ref. (\ref{example:quantum-realizable}) and (\ref{example:quantum-agnostic})), providing a quantum lower bound involving the DS dimension has proved to be non-trivial.
+We identify this as an open question for future work. \begin{itemize} \item What is the \textit{tight} quantum sample complexity bound for batch multiclass learning, in both the realizable and agnostic settings, when the label space is unbounded (i.e., when $k \to \infty$)? \end{itemize}

 In the batch setting, the sample complexity upper bounds were trivial to establish due to the quantum learner's ability to measure quantum examples and learn classically on the resulting output.
 In the online setting, the expected regret lower bounds, in turn, were trivial due to the adversary's ability to provide point masses $D_t$ at each $t$, rendering each quantum example equivalent to a classical example.
-This prompts us to consider what happens when impose restrictions on $D_t$ to force it away from a point mass.
-Would the expected regret bounds for classical online models in Section \ref{model:classical-adversary-provides-an-input}, Section \ref{model:classical-adversary-provides-a-distribution}, and the quantum online model in Section \ref{sec:quantum-online-model} all diverge from one another?
+This prompts us to ask the following question. \begin{itemize} \item What happens when we impose restrictions on $D_t$ to force it away from a point mass?
+Would the expected regret bounds for the canonical classical online model (Section \ref{model:classical-adversary-provides-an-input}), classical adversary-provides-a-distribution model (Sections \ref{model:classical-adversary-provides-a-distribution} and \ref{model:classical-adversary-provides-a-distribution-agnostic}), and the quantum online model in Section \ref{sec:quantum-online-model} all diverge from one another? \end{itemize}